 The first time I went to Meghalaya, it was the month of August in 2018.
 My local guide Khraw took me to bustling markets.
 Chattering women sat next to each other.
 Others carried baskets full of feathery chicken on their heads.
 Women dressed up in local Khasi dresses chopped meat.
 It was an egalitarian society.

-Throughout my first trip around the Khasi Hills (the region where Khasis are densely populated), I sat with single mothers for breakfast, shared many cups of red tea with them listening to their experiences.
-I also noticed a close-knit society everywhere I went.
+I noticed a close-knit society everywhere I went.
 Khraw hails from Mawsynram—it’s the rainiest place on earth.
 “If someone doesn’t have a house in our village, we get together, give them a plot of land and build them a house,” Khraw told me.
 “They can cultivate the land to earn a livelihood.”
+The Khasi community is also very close to nature and they live in perfect communion with nature.

 Contributed by Wendy Werneth from The Nomadic Vegan